 We don't currently have plans to provide funding beyond that specified in the Cost of Treatment Regulations or under the terms of your contract.

-Will ACC fund extra Personal Protection Equipment (PPE) supplies for providers delivering care to clients?
+Will ACC fund extra Personal Protection Equipment (PPE) supplies for providers?

 The Ministry of Health manages national PPE during COVID-19.
 The Ministry will work with District Health Boards (DHBs) to distribute the central supply.